why choose this course?

 This course duration is 30 weeks starting in September and finishing at the end of May.
 Taught hours are approximately 15 hours per week, plus 1.5 hours of tutor.
 Lectures are taught over 3 days per week.
 The college day typically starts at 9.15am and ends at 4.15pm.

 You may also be interested in the Access to HE: Medicine or Nursing and Human Sciences.
-If you need help deciding which Access course is the most appropriate for your planned progression route, please do get in touch.
+You can find out more about other Access to HE Diplomas here.
+If you need help deciding which course is the most appropriate for your planned progression route, please do get in touch.